1. Overview

 |---|---|---|

-| User Identity | Create an Identity | Identify a user or update user properties by sending a identify event to PostHog ingestion API. |
+| Identity | Create an Identity | Identify users and update properties in PostHog using the $identify event. |

 Operation Details